 If your fines are subject to an enforcement review on the basis of special circumstances and the enforcement agency requests prosecution, the matter will generally be referred to the Magistrates’ Court’s Special Circumstances List.

 However, the future of the Special Circumstances List is in doubt under the new fines system.
-If your application for an enforcement review was made on another basis, the matter will be refered to the Magistrates’ Court’s General List to be heard by a judicial registrar (see “Going to court”).
+If your application for an enforcement review was made on another basis, the matter will be refered to the Magistrates’ Court’s General List to be heard by a judicial registrar (see “Going to court” below).

 After a notice of final demand is issued, Fines Victoria has broad powers to apply administrative sanctions, including suspending, not granting or not renewing a person’s driver licence or registration.